naj404/Image-Labels-Generator-Using-AWS-Rekognition/README.md

 Upload an image to your bucket.
 Remember its full key (e.g., my_test_image.jpg or images/my_test_image.jpg).

-How to Use
+How to Use ▶️
 Open the image_label_generator.py file.

 Update the three configuration variables at the top of the file to match your setup:

-Python

 S3_BUCKET_NAME = 'YOUR_S3_BUCKET_NAME' # e.g., 'my-image-label-repo-2025'
 AWS_REGION = 'YOUR_AWS_REGION' # e.g., 'ap-southeast-1'
 IMAGE_S3_KEY = 'YOUR_IMAGE_S3_KEY' # e.g., 'images/my_test_image.jpg'

 Save the file.

 Run the script from your terminal:

-Bash

 python image_label_generator.py

 The script will print the detected labels to the console, and a new window will pop up showing the image with bounding boxes and labels.

-Project Diagram
+Project Diagram 🖼️
 The project is based on the following architectural diagram:

+Contributing 🤝
+Feel free to open an issue or submit a pull request if you'd like to improve the project.